undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 - Switched track title and artist fields.
 - Added a background.
 - Unescaped the special characters in song urls.
+- Limited the title/artist/album length to 35 characters.

 Known issues:
 - The skin stops loading data after too many manual refreshes.
 This has been an issue in the original skin as well.